Reliable uPVC mechanisms

 Another issue people find, is that suddenly you might not be able to lock your uPVC door anymore.
 Understandably, this can cause instant panic but is normally just the multipoint locking gearbox that needs replacing rather than the whole mechanism itself.
 We carry a range of gearboxes in our van so most of the time, we can fix the problem there and then.
 However, if we’re dealing with older uPVC doors it’s likely that the new gearbox will need to be ordered so we will arrange a date and time that is convenient with you once the new gearbox has arrived.

-If you’re uPVC door won’t lock, or if you’re having any other mechanical problems then please get in touch with our expert team today on 07966233092 or get in touch online.
+If you’re uPVC door won’t lock, or if you’re having any other mechanical problems then please get in touch with our expert team today.